Running with Presence

 Your body gives information before it gives warning signs

-Before fatigue becomes overwhelming, there are usually signals.
+Most runners do not need to become more disciplined.
+Many need to become more attentive.
+Before fatigue becomes overwhelming, there are usually quieter signals.
 Breath becomes shallow.
 Shoulders rise.
 Cadence changes.
 The feet get louder.
 The jaw tightens.
-A familiar niggle begins to speak quietly.
+A familiar niggle begins to speak softly before it shouts.

 Presence allows you to notice these cues early.
 Not so you can panic, but so you can respond.
-You might soften your effort, shorten your stride, take a walk break, fuel earlier, relax your shoulders, change your line, or simply stop forcing the session to be something it is not.
+You might soften your effort.
+Shorten your stride.
+Take a walk break.
+Fuel earlier.
+Relax your shoulders.
+Change your line.
+Or simply stop forcing the session to be something it is not.

 Presence builds terrain intelligence

+Trail running asks for more than fitness.
+It asks for adaptability.
 A runnable fire trail, a technical descent, a sandy stretch, a steep climb, a muddy section and a flowing single track all require different movement decisions.

 The runner who stays locked into one pace or one rhythm will often work harder than she needs to.
 Presence teaches you to read the ground.
 You learn when to shorten your stride, when to hike before your heart rate spikes, when to open up, when to stay compact, and when to let the terrain set the rhythm.

 Her Trails coaching cue